dotkernel/development/wsl/README.md

 ansible-playbook -i hosts create-virtualhost.yml --ask-become-pass
 ```

-This will iterate over the list of configured `virtualhosts` and will output a short summary with the results.
+This process will ask for your **AlmaLinux 9** password, iterate over the list of configured `virtualhosts` and output a short summary with the results.
 Your virtualhost should be accessible and ready to use.

 You will install your project under the `html` directory of your project, for example: `/var/www/example.localhost/html`.